Fundamental structural characteristics of planar granular assemblies: self-organisation and scaling away friction and initial state: Structural characteristics

 \subsection{Cell order statistics}

 To understand better the structural characteristics, we use a recently-proposed decomposition of the quadron volumes into conditional distributions \cite{Fretal08}

-\\ Here $Q(e)$ is the occurrence probability of cells of order $e$ and $P(v|e)$ is the conditional PDF of the normalized quadron volume, given that it belongs to a cell of order $e$. $Q(e)$ is essential to the understanding of random granular packing \cite{BlToMaSoon} and it is this PDF that we wish to focus on next.
-As expected from Euler topological relation (below) and as can be observed from Figures \ref{fig:cell_structure1}-\ref{fig:cell_structure3}, a lower value of $\bar{z}$ must be accompanied with a higher mean value of $\bar{e}$ and corresponds to a lower packing fraction $\phi'$.
+Here $Q(e)$ is the occurrence probability of cells of order $e$, i.e. enclosed by $e$ grains and $P(v|e)$ is the conditional PDF of the normalized quadron volume, given that it belongs to a cell of order $e$. $Q(e)$ is essential to the understanding of random granular packing \cite{BlToMaSoon} and it is this PDF that we wish to focus on next.
+As expected from Euler topological relation (below) and as can be observed from Figs. \ref{fig:cell_structure1}-\ref{fig:cell_structure3}, a lower value of $\bar{z}$ must be accompanied with a higher mean value of $\bar{e}$ and corresponds to a lower packing fraction $\phi'$.

-In Figure \ref{fig:q(e)_dense} we plot $Q(e)$ for all the systems generated from LIS and DIS.
+In Fig. \ref{fig:q(e)_dense} we plot $Q(e)$ for all the systems generated from LIS and DIS.
 The plots make evident two points.
 One is that the higher the inter-granular friction the larger the fraction of high-order cells.
 The other is that $Q(e)$ is hardly dependent on the initial state for any $\mu$.

 There is a direct relation between the mean cell order, $\bar{e}$, and the mean coordination number $\bar{z}$ and it can be derived from Euler's topological relation for a planar graph,